drivly/template.do/README.md

-# template.do - Drivly Open Template
+# template.do - 🚀 Drivly Open .DO Template

 ## Getting Started

-You can interact with the API in your browser at: <https://templates.do/api>
+You can interact with the API in your browser at: https://templates.do/api

 ```json